chef-boneyard/chef-web-docs-2016/step_resource/step_resource_template_set_ip_address_with_variables_and_template.rst

 * Declare two variables at the beginning of the recipe, one for the remote IP address and the other for the authorized IP address
 * Use the |resource service| resource to restart and reload the |nginx| service
-* Load a template named "authorized_ip.erb" from the ``/templates`` directory that is used to set the IP address values based on the variables specified in the recipe
+* Load a template named ``authorized_ip.erb`` from the ``/templates`` directory that is used to set the IP address values based on the variables specified in the recipe

 .. code-block:: ruby